spatha0011/spatha_vsd-hdp/Day19/README.md

 ```shell
 report_checks -from _29555_ -to _30952_ -through _14766_
 ```

+❗**Note:** Make sure that the <startpoint> and <endpoint> are the same as those reported in the previous full timing report.
+This ensures you're analyzing timing improvements or regressions on the exact same critical path, especially after making ECO changes like gate replacements.

 - **`-from _29555_`**: Starting point of the path (launch pin or clock origin)
 - **`-to _30952_`**: Endpoint of the path (data capture pin or flop input)